Muroz/simple-node-server/README.md

 ### ESLint:

 Standard linting solution for both js and ts projects since tslint was deprecated a couple years ago.
 Using the airbnb config (eslint-config-airbnb-base) as a base for the rules.

+## Packages:

+### Helmet:

+Convenient package to add base security to the server by adding headers to block the most common types of vulnerabilities